intel/sriov-fec-operator/spec/sriov-fec-operator-release-notes.md

 - There are no unsupported or discontinued features relevant to this release.

 # Fixed Issues
+***2.8.0***
+- Fix for leader election resource cleanup after removal of Operator.
+- Fix for logs collecting script.
+- Fix for validation of maxNumQGroup parameter in CR.

 ***2.7.2***
 - Fix for failure in enabling VFs when kernel is overloaded